 No the Highway does not maintain the street lights within the Village.
-Below is the link to report a street light problem directly to Orange and Rockland Utilities or call the Highway Department and we can report the problem on your behalf.
+Please call the Village Clerks Office to report a street light outage and we can report the problem on your behalf to Orange and Rockland.
 Please note that the two 5 digit numbers located on each pole are necessary for reporting street light problems.

 Portions of the Village of Woodbury are designated as MS4 areas.
 This is an EPA designation for "municipal separate storm sewer systems" for conveyance of rainwater.
 These systems typically consist of curbs, gutters, streets, ditches and storm drains.
 Rainwater flows from city hardscape (impervious land cover such as asphalt and concrete) into these systems; it then travels into streams lakes and rivers.

 The MS4 designation applies to communities that meet the EPA's criteria based on U.S. Census Bureau urbanized area statistics.

 A portion of the Village of Woodbury (Town initially) was designated as an MS4 community in 1999 when the EPA implemented Phase II regulations (communities under 100,000 populations).
 The Village then obtained required discharge permit coverage under a State Pollutant Discharge Permit issued by the NYS Department of Environmental Conservation.
 This permit requires the Village satisfy six principal measures regulated under the law.
 One of these is to provide educational opportunities to the public to understand impacts from stormwater and how to improve storm water quality.
 The following links provide detailed information on this program.